Project 2

 Part B

 [70] You will write a program for grocery shopping.
-Break it into reasonable modules and have a main to start the program.
+Break it into reasonable methods and have a main to start the program.

 - Get from the user how many items there are in the shop, and then read in the name, price, and whether it is on sale for each item.